IamYVJ/localfishbowl/README.md

-**Host-configurable before the game starts:** words per player (default 5), turn timer (default 60s), number of teams (2–4), whether to include the 4th Statue round, whether the clue-giver may skip/pass a word (default off), and whether the clue-giver may review their guesses after each turn (default off) — unchecking a mis-scored word drops the point and returns it to the bowl.
+**Host-configurable before the game starts:** words per player (default 5), turn timer (default 60s), number of teams (2–4), whether to include the 4th Statue round, whether the clue-giver may skip/pass a word (default off), whether the clue-giver may review their guesses after each turn (default off) — unchecking a mis-scored word drops the point and returns it to the bowl — whether the post-turn recap of guessed words is shown to everyone or only to the clue-giver who just played (default shown), which keeps the recurring bowl secret when off, and whether a clue-giver who empties the bowl with time to spare keeps that leftover time to clue the next round instead of handing off (default off).

 ## How it works